gaw1ik/Random-Forests-and-Computer-Vision-for-Classification-of-Defects-in-Silicon-Nanopillar-Arrays/README.md

 Performance for non-fill voids is decent, but not great.
 Similar is the case for etch delay.

 #### Scratches
 Performance for scratches is generally quite poor.
 This suggests that features offering predictive capabilities for scratches were not present.
+Probably the most distinguishing feature of the scratch defect is its long straight shape, so perhaps a quantification of this shape would provide good grounds for a feature.

 #### Edge Non-Fills
 Performance for edge non-fills was abysmal.
 This is most likely to be due to the fact that there was only 1 training example for this type of defect.
 The model simply was not given enough examples of this defect to form a sense of it.
 Precision is infinitely low, meaning that there were no positive identifications whatsoever, and recall is 0, meaning that there was at least one false negative.